EndreoT/Bamazon/README.md

 (You may have to run 'npx gts init') npm install
 ```
+Next, add and execute the schema SQL files in MySQL Workbench, then do the same with the seeds SQL files to create a database for sandbox use.

 ## Compile typescript to javascript
 ```
 npm run compile